deprimus/Tale/SETUP.md

 #### Test

 You can test the cinematic module by creating background, subtitle, and video actions.
+Make sure that you have test image and video files prepared in the path specified in the config (by default `Resources/Cinematic/`).
+Note that you don't need to specify the file extension.
 In this example, the previously mentioned test script is used:

 ```cs
 using UnityEngine;